 Just because Manchester United have enjoyed a lot of success in the Premier League era doesn’t mean they haven’t been responsible for just as much nonsense as everyone else.

-Bad signings are one thing – everyone has their fair share of those, and it would be naïve to thin United are infallible in that respect – but weird ones are another.
+Bad signings are one thing – everyone has their fair share of those, and it would be naive to think United are infallible in that respect – but weird ones are another.

 That’s why the likes of Kleberson and Massimo Taibi are nowhere to be found on this list but why we’ve still been able to find a fair few weirdos.
 Ranked, as ever, in order of weirdness.